What Is Automated Visual Inspection (AVI) And How Is It Used?

 Automated systems do not suffer from fatigue, ensuring stable performance regardless of the time of day or the length of operation.

-Uniform standards are applied to every item inspected, reducing variability and ensuring every product meets the same quality criteria.
+Uniform Standards, are applied to every item inspected, reducing variability and ensuring every product meets the same quality criteria.

 2. Speed